Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab02.md

    >**Note:** Skip this step if services already enabled

 1. Close the Defender plans page by selecting the 'X' on the upper right of the page to go back to the **Environment settings**

-   >**Note**: Enabling Microsoft Defender for Cloud is a proactive step toward securing your Azure resources, identifying vulnerabilities, and responding to potential security threats.
-It helps organizations maintain a robust security posture and adhere to compliance standards in the dynamic landscape of cloud computing.

 ### Task 2: Onboard Servers to Defender for Cloud
 After you connect Defender for Cloud to your Azure subscription, you can start connecting your on-premises machines from the Getting started page in Defender for Cloud.